Relational Memory: Native In-Memory Accesses on Rows and Columns: Introduction

 In order to bridge the analytical and transactional requirements, many HTAP systems use a single architecture that ingests data in row-format, and once data hit the disk, converts them into a columnar format~\cite{Ozcan2017}.
 By doing so, HTAP systems fuse the pipelines of ingesting data and performing analytics, leading to a single data-store maintaining the fresh data and efficient analytics on that same data set.
 Analysis of systems with adaptive layouts, like H$_2$O~\cite{Alagiannis2014}, Hyper~\cite{Kemper2011}, Peloton~\cite{Arulraj2016}, and OctopusDB~\cite{Dittrich2011} showed that every query has an optimal layout which is neither a column-store nor a row-store.
 However, defining and maintaining multiple layouts carries a large amount of extra complexity, which leads to runtime inefficiency arising from heavy book-keeping overheads.
 The additional complexity of the codebase also results in scalability and maintainability issues.

-In other words, ``\emph{what if the underlying hardware allows us to access only the desired groups of columns while the data is stored in memory as a row-store?}'' Typically, when using a row-store, we always have to fetch the entire row through the memory hierarchy, irrespective of the projectivity of the query.
+In other words, ``\emph{what if the underlying hardware allows us to access only the desired groups of columns while the data is stored in memory as a row-store?}'' Typically, when using a row-store, we always have to fetch the entire row through the memory hierarchy, irrespectively of the projectivity of the query.
 On the other hand, column-stores allow us to bring only the desired columns with increasing tuple reconstruction cost as we increase projectivity.
 This leads to higher query latency when projectivity is close to 100\%~\cite{Alagiannis2014}.
 The resulting expectation of query cost as a function of projectivity is shown in Figure~\ref{fig:intro-ideal}.
 Ideally, we would want to pay only for the useful data and have negligible tuple reconstruction cost.
 This could be achieved by seamlessly switching between column-store and row-store depending on what constitutes the better choice, given the projectivity of the query at hand.
-Prior work on systems that support adaptive layouts via code generation~\cite{Alagiannis2014,Karpathiotakis2014,Kemper2011}, fix a base storage that uses either a row-store or a column-store as a starting point, and the adaptive layout is generated via copying only the relevant data.
+Prior work on systems that support adaptive layouts via code generation~\cite{Alagiannis2014,Karpathiotakis2014,Kemper2011} fix a base storage that uses either a row-store or a column-store as a starting point, and the adaptive layout is generated via copying only the relevant data.
 In turn, this approach creates the need for managing and invalidating these copies upon updates.

-\Paragraph{\sname} To offer native access to any group of columns without overhead, we create new specialized hardware that acts as an on-the-fly data transformer from rows stored in memory to any group of columns shipped through the memory and cache hierarchy toward the processor.
+\Paragraph{\sname} To offer native access to any group (whether it be continuous or non-contiguous) of columns without overhead, we create new specialized hardware that acts as an on-the-fly data transformer from rows stored in memory to any group of columns shipped through the memory and cache hierarchy toward the processor.
 We utilize commercially available systems-on-chip (SoCs) that include programmable logic (PL) and a traditional multi-core processing subsystem (PS) on the same chip.
 These PS-PL SoCs allow the design and deployment of resource management primitives and create usable proof-of-concept prototypes to assess performance benefits with realistic applications.